-- (v) In August 2016, the Company entered into an agreement with Goldcliff whereby Goldcliff can earn a 40% interest in the Wheeler and Votipka leases and Cavanaugh property in exchange for incurring US\$1,400,000 in exploration expenditure on the properties over three years, and conveying back to the Company a 60% interest in the Wilson lease that previously was acquired by Goldcliff.
-The Company is the operator for the earn-in. - (vi) During the three months ended March 31, 2017, the Company was informed by the Nevada State Division of Water Resources that it was forfeiting certain of our water rights at Pine Grove for non-use.
+(v) In August 2016, the Company entered into an agreement with Goldcliff whereby Goldcliff can earn a 40% interest in the Wheeler and Votipka leases and Cavanaugh property in exchange for incurring US\$1,400,000 in exploration expenditure on the properties over three years, and conveying back to the Company a 60% interest in the Wilson lease that previously was acquired by Goldcliff.
+The Company is the operator for the earn-in.

+During the six months ended June 30, 2017, the Company was informed by the Nevada State Division of Water Resources that it was forfeiting certain water rights at Pine Grove for non-use.
 This was at the time when the Company was in the process of applying for a point of diversion change.
-The Company is now suing the Water Division for a return of its water rights.